Skip to content

 Pants, boots, and socks, soaked through for 3 miles on the Ranger Trail.

 About twenty minutes before returning to the parking lot, I met a young lady coming up the trail.
 She said she had been hiking for forty-five minutes and wanted to know how much time she had left.
-Wearing sneakers and armed with no supplies other than her cellphone, she looked wholly unprepared for the prospect.
+Wearing sneakers and armed with no supplies other than her smartphone, she looked wholly unprepared for the prospect.
 Figuring she had at least 1.5 hours to go if she was lucky, I advised her not to bother.
-In about 10 minutes she was going to hit the aforementioned river and wearing what she was wearing, she’d be crazy to try.
+In about 10 minutes she was going to hit the aforementioned river, and wearing what she was wearing, she’d be crazy to try.

 All Types, All Good